 Also known as the “gentle giant”, Maine Coon cats are very popular on the Internet and know to be wonderful pets.
 They are so popular that they are the most Goggled kitty cat in the USA.
 Their appreciative and kind nature makes them super socially acceptable by pet owners and even other pets.
-Maine Coon cats continue to be a cat breed that gets well-deserved attention and adopted into forever homes frequently.
+Maine Coon breed continues to be a cat that gets well-deserved attention and adopted into forever homes frequently.
 If you are considering adopting a new Maine Coon cat, you are in for a very special journey.
-To prepare you, this post is all about top ten things you should know before bringing home your Maine Coon cat.
+To prepare you, this post is all about top ten things you should know before bringing home your Maine Coon cat (or Maine Coon kitten).

 How Big Does A Main Coon Cat Get?